One of my favorite seafoods is scallops. I never used to think much about their shell, until I began to find them along the beach.

 Links to Other Types of Scallops Mentioned Here

 - Atlantic bay scallops (Argopecten irradians) – can be larger than the calico and will reach 4 inches across.
 They are less colorful than calico also, and will be white, orange or grayish brown.
 These used to be very common all around Florida and now are not.

 - Scaly scallops (Caribachlamys sentis) – are small (1.6 inches) and more pointed.
 Their outstanding characteristic is that one of the front flaps is very large.
 (The link also shows other types of scallops which I mention in this post.)

 - Zigzag scallops (Euvola ziczac) – are flat shells (top valve) with colorful zig-zagging colors of purple, pink or orange.
 They can be up to 4 inches wide.
 The bottom part of the shell is rounded like a regular shell.
 (See a good photo in that link.)

 - Round-rib scallops – look similar to the Zigzag and also flat, but their ribs are wider.
 They are smaller than the Zigzag at max 2 inches.

 - Rough scallops – This type is rarely found on beaches.
 Usually they are solid colored and only grow to 1.5 inches.
 They have rough ribs, with tiny bumps, hence the name.

 - The coveted Lion’s Paw is a scallop shell with extra wide ridges.
-It is not commonly found anywhere here in Florida.
-The best chance to collect one would probably over by Sanibel Island, or along the Gulf Coast.
+It is not commonly found anywhere here in Florida, but it is possible to find one.
+Your best chance of finding a Lion’s Paw would probably be over by Sanibel Island on the Gulf.